Magnatronic/gioco/README.md

 - Try refreshing the page or clearing browser cache
 - Test with a different browser

-### For Educational Questions
+### For Therapeutic Questions
-- Review the included documentation in `docs/`
+- Review session configuration options for therapeutic goals
-- Check the progress tracking features for learning insights
+- Experiment with Replay Codes for consistent assessment
-- Experiment with different accessibility settings
+- Check the session history features for progress insights
-- Consider the game as part of a broader digital skills curriculum
+- Consider the game as part of a broader therapeutic intervention plan

 ### For Accessibility Concerns
 - Test with your specific assistive technology setup